 Western Sahara Conflict (1974 – 1991)

-In 1969, the Spanish enclave of Ifni in the south turned out to be a piece of the new state of Morocco yet other Spanish possession in the north, including Melilla, Ceuta, and Plaza de soberanía, stayed under Spanish control, with Morocco seeing them as inhabited territory.
+In 1969, the Spanish enclave of Ifni in the south turned out to be a piece of the new state of Morocco yet other Spanish possession in the north, including Melilla, Ceuta, and Plaza de soberanía, stayed under Spanish control, with Morocco seeing them as an occupied territory.

-In 1976, Spain surrendered the control of the Western Sahara to Mauritania and Morocco.
+In 1976, Spain surrendered the control of Western Sahara to Mauritania and Morocco.
 Morocco accepted control over the northern 66% of the region and surrendered the rest of the segment in the south to Mauritania.
 A gathering of Saharan tribal leaders appropriately recognized Moroccan power.
-In any case, floated by the expanding defection of tribal chiefs to its cause, the Polisariomade up a constitution, and declared the creation of the Saharawi Arab Democratic Republic or SADR, and itself established the government in exile.
+In any case, floated by the expanding defection of tribal chiefs to its cause, the Polisario made up a constitution and declared the creation of the Saharawi Arab Democratic Republic or SADR, and itself established the government in exile.

 In 1988, Morocco and the Polisario Front concurred on a United Nations (UN) peace arrangement, and a truce and settlement plan became effective in 1991.
-Despite the fact that the UN Security Council made a peacekeeping power to actualize a submission on self-determination for Western Sahara, it has yet to be held, intermittent transactions have fizzled, and the status of the domain stays uncertain.
+Even though the UN Security Council made a peacekeeping power to actualize a submission on self-determination for Western Sahara, it has yet to be held, intermittent transactions have fizzled, and the status of the domain stays uncertain.